fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

 4. (Optional, but recommended) The Amazon VPC CNI add-on configured with its own IAM role that has the necessary IAM policy attached to it.
 For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html)

-5. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset (ENABLE_PREFIX_DELEGATION).<br>
+5. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset (ENABLE_PREFIX_DELEGATION)<br>

-If the EKS Cluster version is 1.21 or later the parameter ENABLE_PREFIX_DELEGATION is true by default.
+    If the EKS Cluster version is 1.21 or later the parameter ENABLE_PREFIX_DELEGATION is true by default

     * Check if the parameter ENABLE_PREFIX_DELEGATION has been set